-The purpose of the Black Infant Health Project (BIH) is to reduce the infant mortality, low birth weight, and Sudden Infant Death (SIDS) rates in the African-American community.
-Our goals also include increasing first trimester prenatal care visits by African-American women and fostering the continuity of health care services before and after pregnancy.
+The purpose of the Black Infant Health Programs (BIH) is to reduce infant and maternal mortality rates and improve birth outcomes in the African-American community.
+Our goals also include increasing early prenatal care and connecting families to resources, parenting support, mental health and wellness services and breast feeding education.

 Individual Services Offered: